jax-ml/jax/docs/101/type_promotion.rst

 Type promotion semantics
 ========================

-This document describes JAX's type promotion rules–i.e., the result of :func:`jax.numpy.promote_types` for each pair of types.
+This document describes JAX's type promotion rules: that is, the result of :func:`jax.numpy.promote_types` for each pair of types.
 For some background on the considerations that went into the design of what is described below, see `Design of Type Promotion Semantics for JAX <https://docs.jax.dev/en/latest/jep/9407-type-promotion.html>`_.

 JAX's type promotion behavior is determined via the following type promotion lattice: